hapax/hapax.github.io/assets/teaching.md

 solve in general, and even when you can solve them, they are too simple to capture the behaviour of real sandpiles!
 But let's try to understand the simplest case.
-Imagine a mine where copper ore is crushed to extract the metal, with the remaining material or *gangue* dumped from a chute into a triangular pile.
-This pile is called the *tailings*.

    <figure>
     <div style="text-align:center"><img src ="/images/posts/sandpile5.png"